 19. Steppe Eagle

 The steppe eagle is a large bird of prey that belongs to the family Accipitridae.
-This family is comprised of a wide array of birds, such as hawks, kites, and eagles.
-The steppe eagle is a member of the subfamily Aquilinae, also known as the “booted eagles”.
+This family comprises many birds, such as hawks, kites, and eagles.
+The steppe eagle is a member of the subfamily Aquilinae, also known as the “booted eagles.”

 This name is derived from the fact that the steppe eagle, like other members of this subfamily, has well-feathered legs.
 This distinguishing feature helps to identify the steppe eagle from other birds of prey.

-The steppe eagle is a species of eagle with a wide range throughout Eurasia, from the western edge of Europe to parts of Central Asia.
-It is a large raptor that feeds mainly on small mammals and birds and has a grayish-brown plumage, with a white head and tail.
+The steppe eagle is a species with a wide range throughout Eurasia, from the western edge of Europe to parts of Central Asia.
+It is a large raptor that feeds mainly on small mammals and birds and has a grayish-brown plumage with a white head and tail.

 The males are smaller than the females and have darker plumage.
-The female can reach up to 28 inches in length, while the male is slightly smaller.
-The steppe eagle is a powerful hunter and is capable of taking down large prey, such as hares, rabbits, and even foxes.
+The female can reach up to 28 inches long, while the male is slightly smaller.
+The steppe eagle is a mighty hunter capable of taking down large prey, such as hares, rabbits, and even foxes.

 Its well-feathered legs help to identify it as a member of the subfamily Aquilinae, and its impressive hunting abilities make it one of the most respected raptors in the world.